redaktor/owl2jsonschema.js/README.md

 Full XML Schema support will come soon.
 For now an OWL Ontology is required.

 *Why?* <br/>
-Most ontologies on the web use OWL+RDF/XML or RDF/Turtle or RDF/NTriples (which can be translated 1:1 to RDF/XML). <br />spec.: "The primary exchange syntax for OWL 2 is RDF/XML; this is indeed the only syntax that must be supported by all OWL 2 tools."<br />
+Most ontologies on the web use OWL+RDF/XML or RDF/Turtle or RDF/NTriples (which translate 1:1 to RDF/XML). <br />spec.: <br />
+> "The primary exchange syntax for OWL 2 is RDF/XML; this is indeed the only syntax that must be supported by all OWL 2 tools."

 So RDF/XML Schema is Lingua Franca.
 Let us create a canonical JSON representation for this.

 It is planned to support several **proposals for JSON Schema v5 draft** which close gaps between OWL and JSON Schema.
 For example <br/>